The role of cohomology in quantum computation with magic states: Abstract

 \section{Abstract}

-The scheme of quantum computation with magic states, and in particular the role of the Wigner function as an indicator of quantumness, motivate the question of when Clifford-covariant Wigner functions exist, and when Wigner functions exist that represent Pauli measurements positively.
-This question has been settled affirmatively for all odd dimensions.
-Here, we discuss the case of even dimension, for Wigner functions obtained from operator bases.
-We find that such Clifford-covariant Wigner functions do not exist in any even dimension, and furthermore, Pauli measurement cannot be positively represented by them in any even dimension whenever the number of qudits is $n\geq 2$.
+A web of cohomological facts relates quantum error correction, measurement-based quantum computation, symmetry protected topological order and contextuality.
+Here we extend this web to quantum computation with magic states.
+In this computational scheme, the negativity of certain quasiprobability functions is an indicator for quantumness.
+However, when constructing quasiprobability functions to which this statement applies, a marked difference arises between the cases of even and odd local Hilbert space dimension.
+At a technical level, establishing negativity as an indicator of quantumness in quantum computation with magic states relies on two properties of the Wigner function: their covariance with respect to the Clifford group and positive representation of Pauli measurements.
+In odd dimension, Gross' Wigner function---an adaptation of the original Wigner function to odd-finite-dimensional Hilbert spaces---possesses these properties.
+In even dimension, Gross' Wigner function doesn't exist.
+Here we discuss the broader class of Wigner functions that, like Gross', are obtained from operator bases.
+We find that such Clifford-covariant Wigner functions do not exist in any even dimension, and furthermore, Pauli measurements cannot be positively represented by them in any even dimension whenever the number of qudits is $n\geq 2$.
+We establish that the obstructions to the existence of such Wigner functions are cohomological.